mihaelamj/mmjiostemplates/README.md

 # mmjiostemplates
-Universal App iOS templates without Storyboard or XIBs, with Launchscreen in all sizes.
+* Universal App iOS templates without Storyboard or XIBs, with Launchscreen in all sizes.
 For Xcode 6.x
+* It is well documented, so it could be a starting point for making your own Xcode 6.x iOS Project Template.

 ##What is it
 * Basic Universal iOS Application template.